psiphi75/SailBoatSim/AI.md

 ### Requesting a contest

-The AI can request a contest at any time.
+The AI can request a contest at any time by sending the toy device a command.
 The object that needs to be sent is defined below.

 ```Text
 {